TDStrasser/KookaBlockly-Reference/docs/source/using.rst

 Scripts dropdown box
-  This contains a list of folders in the "Kookaberry Scripts / KookaBlockly" folder.
+  This contains a list of folders in the ``Kookaberry Scripts/KookaBlockly`` folder.

 Choose a script
   This contains a list of KookaBlockly scripts within the folder selected in the left-hand box.